 Microsoft has enlisted the hardware requirements for Windows 11 on its official website.
 Please check them by clicking here.

 Note: Windows 11 is new and currently not as stable as the rest of the Windows version.
 Therefore, you must take some necessary precautions before installing Windows 11.
-The best approach is to create a backup of all your important data to avoid severe data loss damage.
+The best approach is to create a backup of all your important data (Check here The 3 Best Free Backup Software for Windows 11) to avoid severe data loss damage.